epccs/parts_epccs/BACKEND_SETUP_1.0.x.md

 This guide will help you Install Inventree 1.0.x on Ubuntu 25.04 (<https://inventree.local>).

 - ToDo: https is not working.
+- ToDo: email is not working (SMTP fail)

 ## Prerequisite Docker